 Manual payment methods are still supported, so you can give your members the option.
 You can also charge a surcharge to make up for the additional hassle if you like.
-For manual payment methods, the system supports cash, cheque, BACS and Direct Debit.
+For manual payment methods, the system supports cash, cheque, BACS and Standing Orders.
 It allows you to supply your account details where relevant, and automatically notifies the purchaser of these details.
 As it stands, myClubhouse can't automatically track direct debits or BACS payments, but it can tell you when to expect them; you will need to manually enter the details of these payments when you receive them.

 You can set up as many payment methods as you like and each one can specify a particular member or the club as the payee.
 Payments are organised into separate accounts for each of the payees.
 This means that event organisers can take and track payments themselves rather than having to be reimbursed by the club.